School Counselors at North Thurston Public Schools

-In Washington State, a master's degree in counseling and a 400-hour internship with a certified counselor are required to become an ESA-certified school counselor.
-The school counselor's role in today's schools requires adherence to rigorous standards reflected in North Thurston's current policy on counseling and guidance services provided to district students.
+In Washington State, a master's degree in counseling and a 400-hour internship with a certified counselor is required to become an ESA-certified school counselor.
+The school counselor's role in today's schools requires adherence to rigorous standards, reflected in NTPS's current policy on counseling and guidance services provided to district students.

 Middle & High School Level